EricMFink/EmploymentCasebook/_pages/chap2.md

 The Court recognizes that availability of the qualified-privilege defense could have drastically altered the outcome of this case.
 An inexplicable oversight or strategic error on Charter's part, however, does not justify altering the litigation schedule or depriving Plaintiffs of necessary discovery in disregard of Sixth Circuit law and the Federal Rules of Civil Procedure.
 Given Charter's failure to assert qualified privilege in its answer, a timely amended answer, or a motion to dismiss, it is reasonable to conclude that omission of the defense earlier in the case was intentional.
 Yet Charter now essentially asks the Court to allow it the benefit of hindsight—to benefit both from asserting the defense, and from not asserting it.
 Charter is not entitled to a new trial on this ground.

-### Immunity from civil liability for employers disclosing information

-#### N.C.G.S. § 1-539.12

-(a\) An employer who discloses information about a current or former employee's jobhistory or job performance to a prospective employer of the current or former employee uponrequest of the prospective employer or upon request of the current or former employee isimmune from civil liability and is not liable in civil damages for the disclosure or anyconsequences of the disclosure.
-This immunity shall not apply when a claimant shows by apreponderance of the evidence both of the following:

-	(1) The information disclosed by the current or former employer was false.

-	(2) The employer providing the information knew or reasonably should have known that the information was false.

-(b\) For purposes of this section, "job performance" includes:

-	(1) The suitability of the employee for re-employment;

-	(2) The employee's skills, abilities, and traits as they may relate to suitability forfuture employment; and

-	(3) In the case of a former employee, the reason for the employee's separation.

-(c\) The provisions of this section apply to any employee, agent, or other representative ofthe current or former employer who is authorized to provide and who provides information inaccordance with the provisions of this section.
-For the purposes of this section, "employer" alsoincludes a job placement service but does not include a private personnel service as defined inG.S.
-95-47.1 or a job listing service as defined in G.S.
-95-47.19 except as provided hereinafter.The provisions of this section apply to a private personnel service as defined in G.S, 95-47.1 anda job listing service as defined in G.S.
-95-47.19 only to the extent that the service conveysinformation derived from credit reports, court records, educational records, and informationfurnished to it by the employee or prior employers and the service identifies the source of theinformation.

-(d\) This section does not affect any privileges or immunities from civil liabilityestablished by another section of the General Statutes or available at common law.

 ### Arku v.
 Wells Fargo Bank

 #### No. 3:22-cv-00225-RJC-DCK (Aug.
 15, 2022)